cartesi/docs/docs/machine/host/cmdline.md

 ```

 Using a process similar to the proof verification described above, it is possible to go up the Merkle tree for the template using the `sibling_hashes` array in the proof, but starting from the hash `2c92c997...` of the desired `input.raw` image rather than hash `d8b96e5b...` of the template's pristine drive.
-The results is the initial state hash for the instantiated template: the same that can be seen in the initial state hash produced by the `cartesi-machine` command-line
+The result is the initial state hash for the instantiated template: the same that can be seen in the initial state hash produced by the `cartesi-machine` command-line
 ```bash
 playground:~$ echo "6*2^1024 + 3*2^512" > input.raw
 playground:~$ truncate -s 4K input.raw